Heads up, our devs are blazing ahead—docs are catching up, so some features might not be fully documented yet.

 In general, what type of hardware is required for a store?

-In its absolutely simples variant, you only need a device (iPad, laptop, etc) and a card terminal.
+In its absolutely simples variant, you only need a device (Windows computer, Apple Macbook computer, iPad, etc) and a card terminal.

 With this setup you can add products and other data, create sales, charge money paid by card or tapping, do refund, and more.

-Most stores however would want some additional POS hardware, including:
+Most stores however also need additional POS hardware, including:

-• To add products to a sale quickly or check prices, a barcode reader/scanner is required.
+• To add products to a sale quickly or check prices, a barcode reader/scanner.

-• To handle cash in addition to card payments, a cash drawer is required.
+• To handle cash in addition to card payments, a cash drawer with USB-connection is required.

 • To print price labels (those small stickers with EAN, price, SKU on it), a label printer is needed.
 This printer is also used for printing gift card numbers to stick onto some nice-looking gift cards.

-• If you want to be more mobile, and check prices or inventory, register sales, delivery out products, do stock taking and more, then a mobile device like a Zebra mobile device or simply a modern smart phone is also needed.
+• If you want to be more mobile, and check prices or inventory, register sales, delivery out products, do stock taking and more, then a mobile device or simply a modern smart phone is also needed.

 To connect all these peripherals to Flow Retail, you will also need a Flowbox, which is a cute tiny little box that connects Flow Retail with the devices connected to it.
 The Flowbox is delivered by us.